sfengv/wifi-qr-code-generator/README.md

 # Wi‑Fi QR Code Generator

 Small client-side web app that generates a Wi‑Fi QR code from an SSID and password.

-How to use

-- Open [index.html](index.html) in a browser (no server required).
-- Enter an SSID and password, choose security, then click "Generate".
+This was completely vibe coded.
+Created this using VS Code + GitHub Copilot as an opportunity to learn how to use AI in software development.
+**Check it out here: https://sfengv.github.io/wifi-qr-code-generator/**

+Capabilities

+- Generate a QR so friends and family can just scan it to join your Wi-Fi network instead of typing in passwords/passphrases.
+- Generate password feature.
-- Download the PNG (mobile: use Share/Save to Photos when available).
+- Download the QR Code or share/save on mobile.

 Notes

 - This runs fully in the browser and works offline after the CDN script is cached.
-- Designed to be responsive and mobile-friendly.
+- No SSIDs or Passwords are stored anywhere.

-# wifi-qr-code-generator
+# wifi-qr-code-generator python script
-a python script to generate a qr code for devices to scan to join your wifi
+DEPRECATED.
+Use the web app version instead. a python script to generate a qr code for devices to scan to join your wifi

 ai generated